JF9898/sqlalchemy-challenge/README.md

 After using sqlalchemy, the next part of the assignment was to create a flask api to route to all the work i had done above.
 I am not entirely sure that I have done it correctly.
 But if this isnt right, I dont know what is.

 Overall I think I have done everything that is asked of the assignment.

+The jupyter code can be found in the 'Jupyter-code' folder.
+The png files are stored in the 'Pictures' folder
+The flask climate app can be found in the 'ClimateApp' folder